flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 Behind every rich frame is a flexible rendering pipeline.
 Well, if all the previous advancements weren't impressive enough, the S-PPU features a **versatile colour blender** that enables to customise how layers are merged.
 Unlike other sprite engines with fixed rendering steps, Nintendo's engineers exposed multiple parameters within the S-PPU's pipeline, enabling developers to alter how certain pixels of different layers interact to form the final frame.

 This functionality is collectively known as **Color Math** [@graphics-color_math], but it is also called 'Screen Addition/Subtraction' - despite also supporting division by two.
-In any case, this pave the way for **realistic transparency, dynamic lighting, and other creative effects**.
+In any case, this paved the way for **realistic transparency, dynamic lighting, and other creative effects**.

 ::: {.subfigures .side-by-side .pixel max_subfigures=2 #fig-dk_layers}